 - Pay attention to the tomato-carrying trucks passing the participants

 - The firing of the second water shot determines the end of the battle.
 Throwing tomatoes is not allowed after this anymore.

 - The use of goggles and gloves is recommended.

 La Tomatina evolved from a completely random incident in 1945.
 A few young people were on the way to the town square to attend the Giants and Big Heads figures parade on the last Wednesday in August.
 The boys were dancing and celebrating their good mood with lots of energy.
 As they were marching alongside one of the floats, their joy got a little out of control, however, causing one of the parade’s participants fall off the float.
 The person completely lost his temper and started hitting everything in his path.
 Soon the entire crowd got furious and raided a close grocery stall, throwing tomatoes at each other until the local police ended the battle.

-The following year, the young people came back on the last Wednesday of August to start another quarrel, only this time they brought their own tomatoes from home.
-Again, the local authorities stopped the event and the subsequent years experienced a lot of back and forth with penalties and imprisonments.
+The following year, the young people came back on the last Wednesday of August to start another quarrel.
+Only this time, they brought their own tomatoes from home.
+Again, the local authorities stopped the event and took vigorous action.
+The subsequent years experienced a lot of back and forth with penalties and imprisonments.

 For several years during the 1950s, the evolved tradition was prohibited.
-Despite this, the event gained more and more popularity among the citizens of Buñol which summited in ‘the tomato’s funeral’ – an event with musicians, singers and comedians in which a big tomato was carried around in a coffin while a band was playing funeral marches.
+Despite this, the event gained more and more popularity among the citizens of Buñol.
+This summited in ‘the tomato’s funeral’, an event with musicians, singers and comedians in which participants carried around a big tomato in a coffin while a band was playing funeral marches.
 Due to all the buzz around the festival and the support of the local community, the authorities finally agreed to make La Tomatina an official event in 1957.

 Nothing here yet – do you know of anything similar from other countries?
 Let us know!